australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 experience, particularly in regards to psychological and spiritual connections and landscape as a cultural construct.
-How a landscape is interpreted is heavily dependent on cultural context, or as Simon Schama describes, "\...constructions of the imagination projected onto wood and water and rock" (Schama, 1995, p 61).
+How a landscape is interpreted is heavily dependent on cultural context, or as Simon Schama describes, "...constructions of the imagination projected onto wood and water and rock" (Schama, 1995, p 61).

 In essence, there is a broad duality in how landscape can be viewed -